simatic-ax/learning-path/03_loading_and_debugging/slides/slides.md

     </header>
   </div>
   <div class="grid-slide-text">
-    <p>After the hardware configuration has been downloaded, you can use AX to download the software</p>
+    <p>After the hardware configuration has been downloaded, you can use SIMATIC AX to download the software</p>
     <br>
     <p>
     This will invoke the <code>sld</code> (software loader) and download the target specific binary to the device reachable under the set PLC IP Address.
 If you have set up secure communication in TIA Portal (activated by default) you also need to set the path to the certificate of the PLC.